mtavkhelidze/fps-code/README.md

-> Don’t be afraid of using the <u>_simpler case class encoding_</u> and only refactoring o opaque types if allocation cost proves to be a bottleneck in your program.
+> Don’t be afraid of using the <u>_simpler case class encoding_</u> and only refactoring o opaque types if
+> allocation cost proves to be a bottleneck in your program.

+> <u>_Imperative and functional programming absolutely aren’t opposites_</u>.
+> Remember that functional programming is simply programming without
+> side effects.
+Imperative programming is about programming with
+> statements that modify some program state, and as we’ve seen,
+> it’s entirely reasonable to maintain state without side effects.